2007 Auburn Tigers football team

 The 2007 Auburn Tigers football team represented Auburn University during the 2007 NCAA Division I FBS football season.
 Head coach Tommy Tuberville returned for his ninth season at Auburn, the third longest tenure among SEC head coaches in 2007.
 He was joined by returning offensive coordinator Al Borges and returning defensive coordinator Will Muschamp.
 Auburn played its eight-game home schedule at Jordan–Hare Stadium, the ninth largest on-campus stadium in the NCAA in 2007, seating 87,451.
 Conference foe Vanderbilt returned to the schedule while non-conference opponents South Florida and Tennessee Tech played the Tigers for the first time.
 The Tigers finished the season ranked #14 in the Coaches Poll and #15 in the AP Poll.

-Pre-season
+Preseason

 Senior quarterback Brandon Cox returned for his third and final season as a starter, finally healthy after being hampered the entire 2006 season with injuries.
 Cox was joined in the backfield by a stable of talented backs including Brad Lester, Ben Tate and freshman Mario Fannin.

 Auburn returned one of the best defensive lines in the SEC, if not the country, anchored by senior nose tackle Josh Thompson (43 tackles), senior defensive end and sack-leader Quentin Groves, and sophomore(RS) sensation Sen'Derrick Marks, who moved to end from defensive tackle.

 Prior to the season, a new $2.9 million, 30 ft, 74 ft high-definition(HD) Daktronics LED video display was installed in the south end-zone of Jordan–Hare Stadium.
 Auburn was the first SEC school to install an HD video display and the second in the NCAA (after Texas' Godzillatron).